-- 1. Parental resilience

-- 2. Social connections

-- 3. Knowledge of parenting and child development

-- 4. Concrete support in times of need

-- 5. Social and emotional competence of children
+- 1. Parental resilience - 2.
+Social connections - 3.
+Knowledge of parenting and child development - 4.
+Concrete support in times of need - 5.
+Social and emotional competence of children - Adapted from the Center for the Study of Social Policy

 The Four Big Ideas Behind Strengthening FamiliesTM